Mitch Garver Preview, Player Props: Rangers vs. Twins

-Mitch Garver -- with a slugging percentage of .600 in his past 10 games, including four home runs -- will be in action for the Texas Rangers against the Minnesota Twins, with Bailey Ober on the mound, on August 27 at 2:10 PM ET.
+On Friday, Mitch Garver (hitting .184 in his past 10 games) and the Texas Rangers play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 8:05 PM ET.

-In his previous game, he notched a home run while going 2-for-4 against the Twins.
+In his last game he had a hitless performance (0-for-4) against the Mets.

 Mitch Garver Game Info & Props vs. the Twins